DXHeroes/knowledge-base-content/practices/staged_rollout.md

 aspect: processes
 stages:
 - development
-Short_description: A staged rollout enables you to release the upcoming product version slowly in a gradual way.
+short_description: A staged rollout enables you to release the upcoming product version slowly in a gradual way.
 You can slowly increase the percentage of users who receive the update.
 tags:
 - staged rollout
 - update